Daktari: Broadcast history and Nielsen ratings

-According to IMDB it was also broadcast on TV channels in the UK, the Netherlands, Yugoslavia (Croatia), Portugal, and (dubbed) in Germany, France and Romania.
+According to IMDB it was also broadcast on TV channels in the UK, the Netherlands, Yugoslavia (Croatia), Portugal, and (dubbed) in Germany, France, Brazil and Romania.

 Production notes

 Location

 According to the show's closing credits, it was "filmed in Africa and Africa USA", a 600 acre wild-animal ranch created by animal trainers Ralph and Toni Helfer in Soledad Canyon 40 mi north of Los Angeles.
 Ralph Helfer was the animal coordinator of the show.
 Leonard B. Kaufman, the producer, wrote in liner notes for Shelly Manne's Daktari that he shot the series on location close to a ranch once owned by Antonio Pintos' father in Mozambique.
 Indeed, the outdoor scenes involving the actors were shot in the Africa U.S.A. compound in California, with footage of African landscape and animals in between to get the African look and feel.
 Some of the animals shown were, however, at odds with the location - a tiger (not native to Africa) is shown in the starting credit sequence, as well as an Indian elephant.

 Other indoor and some outdoor scenes of the animal hospital were shot in Ivan Tors' studios in Florida.